tc39/proposal-intl-displaynames/README.md

 ### Scope
 This proposal is not intended to provide a translation for all strings, but rather focus on particular items which are applcation-independent.
 There are two classes of strings we're considering here:

 - Strings that are already available because they're needed for other APIs.
 For example, names for the days of the week are necessary to provide Intl.DateTimeFormat capabilities.
-In the absense of a direct API, we see programs parsing the output of Intl.DateTimeFormat to find these names, which is an unreliable/unstable technique.
+In the absence of a direct API, we see programs parsing the output of Intl.DateTimeFormat to find these names, which is an unreliable/unstable technique.
 - Strings that are universally standardized and are likely necessary for any multilingual JavaScript application.
 For example language/region names.

 For example, for language/region names, W3C recommends users to use a locale selector when handling multilingual content, and currently that means shipping a long list of translated language/region names with every such website.